 Improved Customer Retention and Loyalty

-Over half of financial services customers are ready to change providers if provided services come across as impersonal.
-So, CX personalization isn’t just a trendy objective—it means meeting customer expectations.
+Over half of financial services customers are ready to change providers if the provided services come across as impersonal.
+So, CX personalization isn’t just a trendy objective — it means meeting customer expectations.

 For example, Bank of America’s chatbot, Erica, leverages data analytics to provide proactive financial advice to its users.
 Predictive analytics can also suggest the best next action for preventing customer churn and cross-selling or upselling.